-The intragroup creditor is made up of the outstanding element of the LGPS Early Payment of £8.413m offset by -£7,648k creditor workings
+The intragroup creditor is made up of the outstanding element of the LGPS Prepayment of £21.905m offset by £9.122m creditor workings (comprising of the Taxation and other employment related creditors)

 13. Cash Flow Statement -Adjustments to Net (Surplus)/Deficit on the provision of services for non-cash movement.